theopenlane/openlane-infra/README.md

     *   ArgoCD is configured to monitor a separate Git repository (e.g., `theopenlane/openlane-application`) containing the application's Kubernetes manifests.
     *   ArgoCD then deploys the Openlane application to the provisioned **Workload GKE Autopilot cluster**.

-You're right, that's a much cleaner and more user-friendly way to present the information!
-Hyperlinking the chart name directly to its README simplifies navigation.

-Here's the updated Markdown table with Chart Name and Description, where the Chart Name is a hyperlink to its respective `README.md` file:

 ### **Repo Charts Inventory**

 This repository organizes GCP infrastructure definitions using Helm charts.
 Each chart defines a specific aspect or set of resources, following a hierarchical deployment model.